box/developer.box.com/content/guides/api-calls/api-versioning-strategy.md

 We strongly recommend updating your apps to make requests to the latest stable API version.
 However, if your app uses a stable version that is no longer supported, then you will get a response with an HTTP error code `400 - Bad Request`.
 For details, see [Versioning Errors](#versioning-errors).

-If your request doesn't include a version, then the API defaults to the `V2` Box API version.
-However, we do not recommend relying on this behavior for adopting deprecated changes.
-As you update your app, you should specify the API version with every request.
-By making your app version-aware, you anchor your code to a specific set of features that are guaranteed to behave in the same way for the supported timeframe.
+If your request doesn't include a version, the API defaults to the initial Box API version—the version available before year-based versioning was introduced.
+However, relying on this behavior is not recommended when adopting deprecated changes.
+To ensure consistency, always specify the API version with each request.
+By making your application version-aware, you anchor it to a specific set of features, ensuring consistent behavior throughout the supported timeframe.

 ## Calling an API version